capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 This report includes recommendations for preparing content for translation in the XLIFF format with a view to producing XLIFF files that optimize the different language tasks and language asset management both in the short and the long run.
 It also focuses on issues that can be problematic for language experts and how those issues can be avoided.

+In this document, segments as the linguist sees them in the translation editor are represented as follows (preceded by the segment number):

+> <kbd>31</kbd> This is a segment

+### Sample project

 To illustrate the DO's and DON'T's, an OmegaT <span id="a1">[[1]](#1)</span> project is provided, containing:

   * the original files (XML, HTML, SVG, etc.), in folder `original`